uvavision/DrillDown/README.md

 ```Shell
 ./experiments/scripts/fetch_features.sh
 ```
-This will populate the `DrillDown/data` folder with `vg/global_features` and `vg/region_36_final`, which are global mean-pooled features and the region features of the images.
-The region features were extracted by a pretrained FasterRCNN model provided by https://github.com/peteanderson80/bottom-up-attention.
+This will populate the `DrillDown/data` folder with `vg/global_features` and `vg/region_36_final`, which are the global features and region features of the images.
+The global features were extracted from a pretrained ResNet101 model.
+The region features were extracted from a pretrained FasterRCNN model provided by https://github.com/peteanderson80/bottom-up-attention.
+Please see `tools/save_image_features.py`, the FasterRCNN repo, and `tools/save_region_features.py` for more details.

 - Download the pretrained models
 ```Shell